-Buy cheap, sell dear.
-That’s the motto of life that follows every stockbroker, real estate agent, or car salesman.
+Buy low, sell high – that’s the motto of life that follows every stockbroker, real estate agent, or car salesman.

 Used car markets operate in the same manner.
 Therefore, it’s no surprise that there are countless opportunities to obtain cars as investment vehicles.